-The combined energy and experience of an intergenerational team of collaborators that includes Washington College students and local World War II veterans brings the wartime experience vividly to life.
+The combined energy and experience of an intergenerational team of collaborators that includes Washington College students and local veterans brings wartime memories vividly to life.

-During the summer of 2014, the Starr Center’s StoryQuest students embarked on an ongoing mission to search out and interview members of the “greatest generation;” local Kent County heroes who served in World War II.
-Continuing on into the fall semester, students conducted over forty interviews, capturing vivid first-person stories of remarkable men and women, including an eyewitness to the Pearl Harbor attack, a B-24 gunner shot down over the Adriatic Sea, and one of the first female officers in the U.S. Marine Corps.
-Many interviews recorded the memories of those who did not serve at the front lines, but participated fully in the wartime experience.
+Starting in the summer of 2014, the Starr Center’s StoryQuest students embarked on an ongoing mission to search out and interview members of “The Greatest Generation;” local Kent County heroes who served in World War II.
+Students conducted interviews with veterans, capturing vivid first-person stories of remarkable men and women, including an eyewitness to the Pearl Harbor attack, a B-24 gunner shot down over the Adriatic Sea, and one of the first female officers in the U.S. Marine Corps.

-Students recorded their experiences in a project blog, curated a traveling exhibition, invited World War II historians to speak on campus, and hosted a film series.
-The project culminated in an innovative performance piece, “The Real War,” created by students and veterans that combined historic and contemporary images, oral recordings of veterans, spoken word performances by students, and a musical score by the renowned Trio Galilei.
+Students recorded their experiences in a project blog, curated a traveling exhibition, posted the interviews to iTunesU, invited World War II historians to speak on campus, and hosted a film series.
+The project culminated in an innovative performance piece, “The Real War,” created by students and veterans that combined historic and contemporary images, oral recordings, spoken word performances, and a musical score by the renowned Trio Galilei.